slerman12/Help-me/7-Ongoing.md

 $\vert x \vert > 0$.

 > [!NOTE]
 > In this set of 4 assumptions, the decisions of the ruling judges are steelmanned as perfect and accurate up to and well beyond their claims.
-Assumption 4 is the policy that the PhD student handbook specifies.
+Assumption 4 is the policy of accountability  that the PhD student handbook specifies.

 ## Disproofs